So we had a drive-by caller called in Mr. Sterdley.

 And that's when they all had to be bailed out.

-And that's when the Bush administration and everybody fell prey to the crisis presented to us by Henry Paulson and everybody else that if we didn't bail out these banks, which the government had demanded make these worthless loans in the first place and backed by the Democrat Party,
+And that's when the Bush administration and everybody fell prey to the crisis presented to us by Henry Paulson and everybody else.

 Well, it was not just poor minority people.

-It was a large block of it, but it was it was it was minority based, but it wasn't just poor minority people that didn't have houses.
+But it wasn't just poor minority people that didn't have houses.

-There's a bunch of poor white people that didn't either, and they were they were part of the.
+There's a bunch of poor white people that didn't either, and they were part of the – it was all a ruse.

-All over the world, the stupid, the smartest bankers in the world who bought worthless paper time and time again, then claimed they needed to be bailed out because if they weren't, the world economy was going to collapse.
+It was all a ruse to show how compassionate the Democrat Party, anyway, by the time all this worthless paper had made the rounds and had been sold and sold and sold, all over the world, the stupid, the smartest bankers in the world who bought worthless paper time and time again, then claimed they needed to be bailed out because if they weren't, the world economy was going to collapse.

-And so Henry Paulson got his guys together and he said, Do you like your second and third homes in the Hamptons?
+And so Henry Paulson got his guys together and he said, do you like your second and third homes in the Hamptons?

 You guys in California, you like your second and third homes in Lake Tahoe and Palm Springs?